COGNIMANEU/toolbox/documentation/add_new_tool.md

 - [_ssh](/_connectivity): SSH and Ethics

 ## Documentation Template
 The tool description template can be found [here](/documentation/example_tool_template.md).
-An exapmle of the descrption have been done for SINDIT which can be found [here](/_digitaltwin/sindit.md)
+An example of the description has been completed for SINDIT, which can be found [here](/_digitaltwin/sindit.md).

-The **first section** of the template contains the meta-data (front matter) of the tool which will be used to present the tool in the main page of the portal.
+The **first section** of the template contains the meta-data (front matter) of the tool, which will be used to present the tool on the main page of the portal.
 The front matter is set between the triple-dashed lines:

 ```
 title: "Your tool Title"
 date: 2024-01-16T12:00:00+00:00